schoolofdevops/kubernetes-labguide/chapters/argo_rollout_blue_green.md

 ```

-Also open two browser windows to watch for `vote` and `vote-preview` services respectively as
+Also open two more terminal windows to watch for `vote` and `vote-preview` services respectively as

 ```
 watch kubectl describe svc vote